 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”

 Headlines that intrigue or clearly state the benefit to the reader will be more likely to attract wandering eyes.
 It’s worth testing several headlines in advance to determine the best performing option.
 Although digital testing (through email headlines or PPC ads, for example) may not perfectly translate to print, results from those tests can still inform your decisions when available.
-Also ask your publication about Readex studies, which is often free of charge for running in specific issues.
+Also ask your publication about Readex studies, which is often provided free of charge when you book an ad in specific issues.